People Ops & HR influencers to follow in 2024

 Exploring different perspectives may seem easy, since almost anyone can share their opinions with the world, but we face the opposite effect.
 There’s more content out there than we can consume, and the multitude of voices makes it harder to choose the ones you’ll follow attentively.

-The good news is that we’ve got you covered in 2021 (and in the years to come).
-We’ve created a list of 21 people ops & HR influencers to follow in 2021 to help you expand your knowledge, stay current on industry trends, and navigate changes towards the (new) future of work.
+The good news is that we’ve got you covered in 2024 (and in the years to come).
+We’ve created a list of 20+ people ops & HR influencers to follow in 2024 to help you expand your knowledge, stay current on industry trends, and navigate changes toward the (new) future of work.

 Ben Eubanks is an HR analyst, author, and podcaster, working as Chief Research Officer at Lighthouse Research & Advisory — a human capital management analysis company.